bsoyka/python-guides/README.md

 ## Contributing

+Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) to help out!

-**This project isn't looking for outside contributions at the moment.** If you notice something that seems off or want to suggest a new guide, feel free to make a GitHub [issue][issues] or [discussion][discussions] to let me know, or send me a message at `bsoyka#0262` on Discord.
+If you notice something that seems off or want to suggest a new guide, feel free to make a GitHub [issue][issues] or [discussion][discussions] to let me know, or send me a message at `bsoyka#0262` on Discord.

 All communication in community spaces managed in connection with this project must follow our [Code of Conduct][code-of-conduct].